Stay in the know!

 Keywords: Soil Health, Crop Nutrient Management

-Crop/Livestock Type: Sweet Corn
+Crop/Livestock Type: Corn, Sweet Corn

 Managing for insect pests, including the alfalfa weevil (Hypera postica), is a significant challenge in alfalfa production systems.
 This study assessed the impacts of alfalfa harvest timing on alfalfa weevil survival and crop damage across a wide geographic range in the Intermountain Western United States.